Mixed membership distribution-free model: Algorithm

 \begin{rem} DFSP can also obtain assignments to non-overlapping communities by setting $\hat{c}(i)=\mathrm{arg~max}_{1\leq k\leq K}\hat{\Pi}(i,k)$ for $i\in[n]$, where $\hat{c}(i)$ is the home base community that node $i$ belongs to. \end{rem}

 The time cost of DFSP mainly comes from the eigendecomposition step and SP step.
 The computational cost of top $K$ eigendecomposition is $O(Kn^{2})$ and the computational cost of SP is $O(nK^{2})$ \cite{MixedSCORE}.
 Because $K\ll n$ in this paper, as a result, the total computational complexity of DFSP is $O(Kn^{2})$.
+Results in Section \ref{RealWeightedData} show that for a real-world weighted network with 13861 nodes, DFSP takes around 29 seconds to process a standard personal computer (Thinkpad X1 Carbon Gen 8) using MATLAB R2021b.